brandonjaipersaud/brandonjaipersaud/README.md

 - ⚡ Fun fact: ...
 -->

 I'm Brandon, a recent Computer Science graduate from UofT broadly interested in deep learning research.
 Below are some of my repository highlights ranked from greatest to least significant.
+The first three are deep learning research projects while the last three pertain to computer security and web development.